Tarek-Ma/Analyzing-a-pcap-file-with-Wireshark/README.md

   <img src="https://i.postimg.cc/WzjTvpDQ/wireshark13.png" width="700"/>
 </a>

-The script has downloaded successfully 4 files and created a startup shortcut as we shown in the screenshot :
+The script has downloaded successfully 4 files and created a startup shortcut as shown in the screenshot :
 `TeamViewer`,
-`TeamViewer_Ressource_fr`,
+`TeamViewer_Resource_fr`,
 `TV`,
 `pas.ps1`.